hayeong922/InfoVis_project1/README.md

 Whistle: Replication (Done)
 Uploaded in github directory

-	-For scatterplot, I used Tableau and compared to D3 it did not require coding.
+For scatterplot, I used Tableau and compared to D3 it did not require coding.
 And I used csv file and set x to x-axis and y to y-axis.
 To represent scatterplot I used instead of 'measure' I used 'dimension' that way a dot can represnet value of x and y in csv file.

 Whistle: Coordinated Views (Done)